barchart/events-client-js/USAGE_REPORTS.md

 __Common columns__

-* [1] timestamp - number - The millisecond-style [Unix time](https://en.wikipedia.org/wiki/Unix_time) at which the event occurs.
+* [1] timestamp - The millisecond-style [Unix time](https://en.wikipedia.org/wiki/Unix_time) at which the event occurs.
-* [2] type - type - A description of the event type.
+* [2] type - A description of the event type.
 Different products track differetn events.

 __Additional columns (by product)__